Q: What are Nonprofit Retreats at Omega?

 Q:What is the Women Serving Women Summit?

 A: The Omega Women’s Leadership Center (OWLC) convenes organizations that are working to positively impact the lives of women.
-The Women Serving Women Summit is by invitation only in 2017.

 Q: What about travel costs?